Report from the Open Problems Session at OPSFA13: Simplifying multiple summations

 \AuthorS{Posed by Charles F.~Dunkl~$^a$ and Christoph Koutschan~$^b$\,\footnote{Christoph Koutschan was supported by the Austrian Science Fund (FWF):~W1214.}} \AddressS{$^{a)}$~Department of Mathematics, University of Virginia, Charlottesville VA, 22904, USA} \EmailDD{\href{mailto:cfd5z@virginia.edu}{cfd5z@virginia.edu}} \AddressS{$^{b)}$~Johann Radon Institute for Computational and Applied Mathematics (RICAM),\\ \hphantom{$^{b)}$}~Austrian Academy of Sciences, Linz, Austria} \EmailDD{\href{mailto:christoph.koutschan@ricam.oeaw.ac.at}{christoph.koutschan@ricam.oeaw.ac.at}}

-Here we describe a general problem area, rather than a specif\/ic open problem.
-In various computations, such as connection coef\/f\/icients of families of orthogonal polynomials, or multiple iterated integrals, one arrives at a~multiple sum of hypergeometric form.
+Here we describe a general problem area, rather than a specific open problem.
+In various computations, such as connection coefficients of families of orthogonal polynomials, or multiple iterated integrals, one arrives at a~multiple sum of hypergeometric form.
 The classical series of this type are the Lauricella series but typically more general series arise in practice (more parameters for example).
-What is needed is a systematic approach to f\/ind simplif\/ication to lower order summations when this is possible, or hopefully, when the answer is known.
+What is needed is a systematic approach to find simplification to lower order summations when this is possible, or hopefully, when the answer is known.
 Roughly speaking, one would want a collection of known formulas, like the single-sum hypergeometric formulas with famous names (Gauss, Saalsch\"{u}tz, Dixon, Watson, \dots).
-The state-of-the-art today includes techniques for deriving recurrence or dif\/ferential equations, by treating parameters in the sum as variables; these techniques are referred to as the holonomic systems approach~\cite{WilfZeilberger92,Zeilberger90}, and they are mainly based on the idea of creative telescoping.
+The state-of-the-art today includes techniques for deriving recurrence or differential equations, by treating parameters in the sum as variables; these techniques are referred to as the holonomic systems approach~\cite{WilfZeilberger92,Zeilberger90}, and they are mainly based on the idea of creative telescoping.
 Several algorithms in this spirit have been proposed, for example Zeilberger's~\cite{Zeilberger90a}, Takayama's~\cite{Takayama90b}, and Chyzak's~\cite{Chyzak00}, to name just a few of them.
-These algorithms work especially well when there is a closed form (products of Pochhammer symbols, gamma functions, etc.), as the corresponding recurrence equation is of f\/irst order and can easily be solved.
-However, when the resulting recurrence is of higher order, it is more involved to f\/ind a nicer representation of the original sum, for example, as a single-sum.
-To some extent the algorithms developed by Schneider~\cite{Schneider05} in the framework of dif\/ference f\/ields can be applied for this purpose.
+These algorithms work especially well when there is a closed form (products of Pochhammer symbols, gamma functions, etc.), as the corresponding recurrence equation is of first order and can easily be solved.
+However, when the resulting recurrence is of higher order, it is more involved to find a nicer representation of the original sum, for example, as a single-sum.
+To some extent the algorithms developed by Schneider~\cite{Schneider05} in the framework of difference fields can be applied for this purpose.
 Nevertheless, it appears that often some human insight is needed.
 For example one may have to postulate the form of the single sum and then apply algorithms to prove the validity.
 We consider this as one of the key ingredients in this problem area.
 We illustrate these ideas with two worked-out examples.

-The f\/irst example is a double sum, which comes in a terminating and in a non-terminating version; both have closed forms.
-For $m,n=0,1,2,\ldots$ we def\/ine
+The first example is a double sum, which comes in a terminating and in a non-terminating version; both have closed forms.
+For $m,n=0,1,2,\ldots$ we define

 The sum is of double hypergeometric series form because

 The sum is from~\cite{DunklGasper14}; the application is in~\cite{DunklSlater15}.
 There is a non-terminating form of this sum: for $n=0,1,2,\dots, \beta\notin\mathbb{N}$,